avcoder/comp2105-week09/presentationNotes.md

 - Q: what do you expect will happen here?
 - the green square will run 1s
 - the blue square will normally go here, but because it has -=.5, before the first square's animation ends, this one starts
+- most of the time you'll be using -=

 # Use position as an absolute value